Try the Buf CLI

 , which we recommend to guarantee maximum compatibility across consumers of your APIs.

-We generally suggest choosing only one of these options rather than including/excluding specific breaking change rules, as you would when specifying a linting configuration.
+We suggest choosing only one of these options rather than including/excluding specific breaking change rules, as you would when specifying a linting configuration.

 Your buf.yaml